Biology Teaching in the Time of COVID-19: How to Transfer to Online Learning

 Maintain Consistent, Informative Contact with Students

-In face-to-face courses, you may only meet with students 2-3 times per week.
-To maximize impact of online learning, instructors must implement methods to communicate with students on a daily, if not every other day basis.
+In face-to-face courses, you might meet with students only 2-3 times per week.
+To maximize impact of online learning, instructors must implement methods to communicate with students on a daily, if not every-other-day basis.
 This is daunting at first, but, from a student's perspective, feeling lost for even 12 hours may increase anxiety and decrease student success in meeting learning goals.